ensinergia/performa/README.markdown

 11. Change CREED to DIRECTION
 12. Extend ContextualLegend to handle editing contextual information for member views (show and edit actions)
 13. Extend ContextualLegend to work with ajax-changing context
+14. Only admin users can change the contextual legends